Choose the health content that’s right for you, and get it delivered right in your inbox.

 To offer the best possible outcomes in overcoming a cancer journey, a multidisciplinary team of doctors and cancer specialists must collaborate and personalize the safest and most effective treatment plan for you.
-And this is what the Florida Hospital Cancer Institute does each and every day, for each and every patient that it serves.
+And this is what the AdventHealth Cancer Institute does each and every day, for each and every patient that it serves.

 While chemotherapy and radiation therapy are the most common types of cancer treatment used in combination, with other treatments, or singularly in patients' treatment plans, the specific course of these treatments is always tailored to the individual based on a whole-health approach in body, mind and spirit.

 But it still helps to understand the basics of what chemotherapy and radiation therapy are, and how they differ in their process and effects on the body.
 Let's explore them.

 Chemotherapy has two main distinguishing factors.
 First, it uses specialized drugs that are designed to target and kill cells that divide rapidly (like cancer cells).
 Second, these drugs work throughout the entire body, not just one specific part, so they can prevent cancer cells from spreading to other parts of the body.